Mandar Apte

 (more…)

-Let’s Know, What is really Pingback is?
+Let’s Know What is Pingback?

-A pingback is a type of comment that’s created when you link to another blog post where pingbacks are enabled.
+A pingback is a type of comment created when you link to another blog post where pingbacks are enabled.
 The best way to think about pingbacks is as remote comments:

 1. Person A posts something on his blog.

-Let’s Know, What is really Trackback is?
+Let’s Know What Trackback is.

-Think of trackbacks as the equivalent of acknowledgements and references at the end of an academic paper or chapter in a text book.
+Think of trackbacks as the equivalent of acknowledgements and references at the end of an academic paper or chapter in a textbook.

 To send a trackback, add the trackback URI from the other blog post to the Send Trackbacks module in your blog post before you publish it.
 A trackback URI from a WordPress blog will end with /trackback/.